How to Find the True Value of Hummel Figurines

 Hummels are not one-of-a-kind pieces.
 Many figurines were produced in up to three different sizes, (generally, the larger sizes are more valuable), and many were produced for multiple years.
 The first, or earliest year’s production is almost always the most valuable to collectors.

 Hummel Figurine Base marks

-You may know the name of your figurine, but since many figurines were produced in multiple years, and sometimes in multiple variations, (different modellers adding their own touch or update), the information you need to specifically identify your piece is on its base.
+You may know the name of your figurine, but since many figurines were produced over multiple years, and sometimes in multiple variations, (different modelers adding their own touch or update), the information you need to specifically identify your piece is on its base.